tsoding/alexer/README.md

 # Alexer

-Very basic lexer for very basic cases .
+Very basic lexer for very basic cases.
+Don't expect it to be fast or super flexible.

 ## Quick Start